YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOCKSPACEUSE
 -------------------

-LOCKSPACEUSE, Estimated free lock space: xxx% of pppp pages.
+LOCKSPACEUSE, Estimated free lock space: xxx% of pppp pages

 LKE Information: SHOW command displays the amount of free space along with the number of pages configured for lock space.